 This evidence will be used to judge the effectiveness of the CAP for progress reporting.

-- On the Complaint CAP Menu, click the CAP Cover Page link under the Forms heading.
+- From the Complaint CAP Menu, select the CAP Cover Page link located under the Forms heading.

-- Complete the CAP Cover Page and click Save/Next.
+- Complete the CAP Cover Page and choose Save/Next.

-- Complete the Complaint CAP Finding Page(s) and click Save and Submit.
+- Complete the Complaint CAP Finding Page(s) and then choose Save & Submit.

-Once a Complaint CAP is written, districts will submit it to the MDE for review.
-The CAP will be reviewed by a team of state-level reviewers.
-The MDE will either accept the CAP or return it, with comments, for modifications.
-A CAP must be resubmitted until it is approved.
+Once a Complaint CAP is written, submit it to the MDE for review.
+The Complaint CAP will be reviewed by a team of state-level reviewers.
+The MDE will either accept the Complaint CAP or return it, with comments, for modifications.
+A Complaint CAP must be resubmitted until it is approved.

-Districts should begin implementing Complaint CAP activities once the CAP is submitted.
-Because the CAP time frame is short, and any noncompliance should be corrected as soon as possible, districts do not need to wait for MDE approval to begin CAP activities.
+Begin implementing Complaint CAP activities once the Complaint CAP is submitted.
+Because the Complaint CAP time frame is short, any noncompliance should be corrected as soon as possible.
+It is not necessary to wait for MDE approval to begin Complaint CAP activities.

-When implementing the Complaint CAP, districts should follow the steps and activities outlined in the plan.
-It may be necessary to periodically meet with those responsible for implementation to ensure that activities are underway and being executed correctly.
-RAP team members should be updated on progress.
+When implementing the Complaint CAP, follow the steps and activities outlined in the plan.
+It may be necessary to periodically meet with those responsible for implementation to ensure activities are underway and being executed correctly.
+RAP Team members should be updated on progress.

-The Complaint CAP Progress Report is due to the MDE on a timely basis.
+The CAP Progress Report is due to the MDE on a timely basis.
 The schedule for Progress Report submission is available in the Catamaran Due Dates document located under the Deadlines section of the Catamaran Training Website.

 The MDE will review all progress reports for evidence of progress and accept the reports.
 Districts will be contacted by the intermediate school district (ISD) if any concerns are identified.

-Access the Complaint CAP by clicking on the Complaint CAP activity on your task list.
-The applicable CAP will be at the status, Approved – PR Required.
+- Access the Complaint CAP by selecting the link in the Activity column on the Tasks Overview.
+The Complaint CAP will be at the Approved – PR Required

-- Upload any requested documentation to demonstrate evidence of correction using the Browse button.
+- Upload requested documentation to demonstrate evidence of correction using the provided Browse

-- Submit the Progress Report to the MDE for review by clicking the Submit PR button at the top of the Progress Report page.
+- Submit the Progress Report to the MDE for review by choosing the Submit PR button at the top of the page.

-When requesting closeout of a Complaint CAP, districts must submit evidence that activities outlined in the CAP have been completed and that policies, procedures, and/or practices have been implemented to correct all noncompliance (student-level and systemic).
+Before requesting closeout of a Complaint CAP, the district must be prepared to provide supporting evidence to demonstrate Complaint CAP activities have been completed and any updated policies, procedures, and/or practices have been implemented to correct all noncompliance (student-level and systemic).

-- Access the Complaint CAP by clicking on the Complaint CAP activity on your task list.
-The applicable CAP will be at the status, Implement CAP; Rqst Verify/Closeout when Complete.
+- Access the Complaint CAP by selecting the link in the Activity column on the Tasks Overview.
+The Complaint CAP will be at the status Implement CAP.

-- Click the Request for Verification and Closeout link under the Forms heading.
+- Complete the Request Verification and Closeout of Findings form by doing the following:

-Submit the request by clicking the Request Verification button at the top of the page.
+- Submit the closeout request to the ISD by choosing the Request Verification button at the top of the page.

-Once a district completes the Complaint CAP activities and has corrected all noncompliance, the verification of correction process begins.
+After completing Compliant CAP activities and correcting all noncompliance, the verification of correction process begins.
 There are two prongs of verification of correction required by the OSEP and implemented by the MDE: